 NASDAQ 100 – Historical Index Components

-To access our complete database, purchase the US Equities Researcher Dataset and analyze the historical returns of almost ten thousand public US companies.
-The dataset provides adjusted share prices (total returns) on a monthly level of 9,334 individual public companies.
-The dataset provides also market capitalizations, P/E ratios & GICS sector classifications of the companies so you can analyze the market returns by size, valuation & sector.
+Interested in doing your own analysis of U.S. stock market?
+Purchase the U.S. Historical Stock Returns Researcher Dataset by Siblis Research and analyze the historical performance of almost ten thousand public US companies for the past 40 years.
+The dataset provides adjusted share prices (total returns) on a monthly level of 9,622 individual public stocks.
+The dataset provides also market capitalizations of the companies so you can analyze the stock market returns by size and sector.
 Examine a sample dataset from here.

 How are the index components selected?

 The most important selection eligibility criteria for a company to be added to the index are:

 - Primary US listing on the NASDAQ Global Select Market or the NASDAQ Global Market.

 - Average daily trading volume of at least 200,000 shares

 - The company’s stock must be “seasoned”, meaning that it has been listed on NASDAQ or NYSE for at least three full months.

 To stay part of NASDAQ-100, a company’s stock must always fulfill the selection eligibility criteria.
 There is no minimum market cap for inclusion but a firm must have an adjusted market cap at least 0.10% of the total adjusted market cap of the index or it will be replaced.